Some of us distrust God because we disagree with his moral values.

 Dismissing God’s moral values gives rise to moral relativism.

-God’s moral values are objectively true for everyone because he is morally superior to each of us.
-To the extent we disagree with God, our moral values are subjectively true for us, but not objectively true for others because we are merely equal to them, not morally superior to them.
+God’s moral values are valid for everyone because he is morally superior to us.
+To the extent our moral values differ from his, they are not objectively true for others because, as fallen creatures, we are not morally superior to anyone.

 Small God